ElectNext/ENstyle/README.md

-# The ElectNext Programmer Style Guide #
+# The Versa Code Style Guide